isa-group/project-template-nodejs/README.md

 }
 ```

-If you project is a `npm module` you must configure this task as following:
+If your project is a `npm module` you must configure this task as following:

 ```js
 release: {